washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 }
 ```

-With all the above, you can easily implement your own authentication and authorization logic.
+With all the above, you can easily implement your own authentication and
+authorization logic.

-But there is a problem, in `REST`, the request headers, url and method generally contain all the information you need for authorization, the `authorization` header will contain information about the user identity, the url will tell you which resource user requested, and the method is the user action.
-In gRPC, you still get the `authorization` metadata, and you can get user action from:
+But there is a problem, in `REST`, the request headers, url and method generally
+contain all the information you need for authorization, the `authorization`
+header will contain information about the user identity, the url will tell you
+which resource user requested, and the method is the user action.
+In gRPC, you
+still get the `authorization` metadata, you can get user action from:

 ```
 //The FullMethod will return a string contain gRPC package, service, rpc method